MaestroLuu/Happy-Hour/README.md

 ## Description

-This application allows users to search for "Happy Hour" locations in their area, where they can get drinks or food for a cheap price and also review/rate those "Happy Hour" locations.
+This application allows users to search for restaurants in their provided zip code, where they can get drinks for a cheap price and also review/rate those "Happy Hour" locations.
 This app searches by the zipcode you provide and gives you a list of the restaurants with "Happy Hours" that match your criteria.

 ## [Try it yourself!](https://desolate-earth-02940.herokuapp.com/)